slayyden/cse-168-final-project/README.md

 If you store reservoirs at pixels, spatial reuse can only work for primary rays, which means you need to treat primary rays as an edge case when evaluating a path.
 Additionally, just storing a reservoir as described in the literature is not enough.
 You must also store extra information to reconstruct a path after sample reuse is done.
-I ended up storing every primary ray as well and using its direction and intersectin position to generate the rest of the path.
+I ended up storing every primary ray as well and using its direction and intersection position to generate the rest of the path.

 # Experiment 1: Cornell Box (1 spp)
 ### 1 candidate sample per pixel: